Bedroom: Furnishings

 Furniture and other items in bedrooms vary greatly, depending on taste, local traditions and the socioeconomic status of an individual.
-For instance, a primary bedroom (master bedroom) (also referred to as a "masters bedroom" in the Philippines) may include a bed of a specific size (double, king or queen-sized); one or more dressers (or perhaps, a wardrobe armoire); a nightstand; one or more closets; and carpeting.
+For instance, a master bedroom (also referred to as a "masters bedroom" in the Philippines) may include a bed of a specific size (double, king or queen-sized); one or more dressers (or perhaps, a wardrobe); a nightstand; one or more closets; and carpeting.
 Built-in closets are less common in Europe than in North America; thus there is greater use of freestanding wardrobes or armoires in Europe.

 An individual's bedroom is a reflection of their personality, as well as social class and socioeconomic status, and is unique to each person.
 However, there are certain items that are common in most bedrooms.
 Mattresses usually have a bed set to raise the mattress off the floor and the bed often provides some decoration.
 There are many different types of mattresses.

 Night stands are also popular.
 They are used to put various items on, such as an alarm clock or a small lamp.
 In the times before bathrooms existed in dwellings bedrooms often contained a washstand for tasks of personal hygiene.
 In the 2010s, having a television set in a bedroom is fairly common as well.
 43% of American children from ages 3 to 4 have a television in their bedrooms.
 Along with television sets many bedrooms also have computers, video game consoles, and a desk to do work.
 In the late 20th century and early 21st century the bedroom became a more social environment and people started to spend a lot more time in their bedrooms than in the past.

 Bedding used in northern Europe (especially in Scandinavia) is significantly different from that used in North America and other parts of Europe.
 In Japan futons are common.

 In addition to a bed (or, if shared by two or more children, a bunk bed), a child's bedroom may include a small closet or dressers, a toy box or computer game console, bookcase or other items.